-Braelinn Elementary has an excellent programs of “specials” – art, music, physical education, and technology.
+Braelinn Elementary has an excellent program of “specials” – art, music, physical education, and technology.
 Contact info for the specials teachers can be found on the Faculty and Staff page.
 A list of times when each grade has specials can be found here.
 Information about the media center is listed separately.

 Students attend art class one time per week.
 The art room is a place where we promote creative thinking and learn technical skills using various art materials from paint to oil and chalk pastels to pottery.
 Students learn about famous artists and techniques and have the opportunity to develop their own styles.
 We incorporate curriculum from their regular classroom when possible.
 Some of the items we have learned about or practiced in art by grade this semester are:

 Students attend music with their class once a week for a 40-50 minute lesson.
 We work on many different skills throughout the year such as reading music, ear-training, singing, dancing, playing instruments, composing, and improvisation.
 All students will play the Orff Instruments, Boomwhackers, and handbells several times this year, in addition to many other unpitched percussion instruments.
-We will also enjoy learning many new songs, learn about the music of other cultures, play sound stories, and learn how to read/play basic rhythms.
+We will also enjoy learning many new songs, learning about the music of other cultures, playing sound stories, and learning how to read/play basic rhythms.
 All students are encouraged to develop an appreciation of music.
 I strive to make music a fun and enjoyable experience for all of my students.
 The music curriculum taught is based on a set of National Music Standards.

-K – 2 learn many musical concepts through creative play and movements.
+K – 2 students learn many musical concepts through creative play and movements.
 In addition to the basic activities listed previously, older students will study and learn about more advanced musical ideas and concepts.
 3rd grade students work through a book called M is for Music and learn more advanced musical terminology.
 4th and 5th grade students work though a book called The Story of the Orchestra where 4th grade students do an in-depth study of the instrument families and origins of instruments, and 5th grade students do a study in music history, starting with the Baroque Era and ending with the Modern Era – placing an emphasis on learning about different musical styles and various composers.
 In the spring, 4th grade students have the opportunity to play the song flute, and 5th grade students do an in-class project where they create a commercial and learn about how music fits into advertising and other creative art forms.